Not to be part of anyone else’s war: Imran

 Referring to observing September 6 as the Defence Day and Martyrs Day, the army chief said alive nations never forget their martyrs.

-"Those who forget their martyrs cease to exist," he said, adding the day is being observed to express solidarity with families of Shuhada and remember their sacrifices.
+"Those who forget their Martyrs cease to exist," he said, adding the day is being observed to expressed solidarity with families of Shuhda and remember their sacrifices.

+"The day reminds us of many incidents of bravery and unity from which we still derive aspiration," he said.

-On the occasion, some special documentaries were also shown on mega screens to remember the sacrifices of Shuhada, acts of bravery by armed forces personnel and officers in 1965 war and war against terrorism and progress towards peace.
+On the occasion, some special documentaries were also shown on mega screens to remember sacrifices of Shuhda, acts of bravery by armed forces personnel and officers in 1965 war and war against terrorism and progress towards peace.

 "We will become a great nation when we learn from the holy life of the Holy Prophet (Peace Be Upon Him)," he said, adding that the Holy Quran also exhorted Muslims to learn from the holy life of the Holy Prophet (Peace Be Upon Him).